ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 > [!NOTE]
 > While the TestStand Semiconductor Module (TSM) allows values to be published by pin group name, it requires separate values for each of the pins within the pin group.
 When working with ganged pins, since the results are returned by pin group name and represent the combined value across all ganged pins, it typically does not make sense to publish the individual pin results.
 Instead, we only ever want to publish the combined result across the ganged pins.
-> If users want to publish results for specific pin, they can do so by extracting the pin data from the `PinSiteData` object by the ganged pin group name using the `ExtractPin` method and then publish the resulting `SiteData` object.

 > [!TIP]
 > If you do not want to associate the published data with a pin, you can extract the data from the `PinSiteData` object by the ganged pin group name, using the `ExtractPin` method, and then only publish the returned `SiteData` object without associating it with any pin(s) by passing it to the `PublishResults` method.